Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Methodology

-In the non-structural stream, the non-structural EEG features are extracted.
-To address the distribution shift among the three domains, a multi-domain adversarial neural network is employed for feature adaptation, which aligns the distribution of the features, making them more consistent and reliable across the different domains.
+For the non-structural stream, we focus on extracting non-structural EEG features.
+To address the distribution shift among the three domains, a multi-domain adversarial neural network is incorporated for feature adaptation.
+It aligns the feature distributions, making them more consistent and reliable across the three different domains.
 Specifically, we first flatten the extracted DE features into one-dimensional feature vectors (termed as $\{f_1,f_2,...,f_m\}$ in Fig. \ref{fig:standard_pipeline}, $m$ is the feature dimensionality) and input them into a feature extractor $F_{NS}(\cdot)$ for sample feature extraction.
 This produces the corresponding features as $\{\tilde{f}_1,\tilde{f}_2,...,\tilde{f}_{\dot{m}}\}$, where $\dot{m}$ is the obtained feature dimensionality after $F_{NS}(\cdot)$.
 To align the distribution shift among the extracted $F_{NS}(X_s)$, $F_{NS}(X_u)$, and $F_{NS}(X_t)$ for the labeled source domain, unlabeled source domain, and unknown target domain, we introduce a discriminator $d(\cdot)$ with parameters $\theta_{d}$ to distinguish the domain from which the sample features originate.
-The distribution differences among the three domains are minimized by optimizing the discriminator loss function as
+The distribution discrepancies among the three domains are minimized by optimizing the discriminator loss function.
+For an ideal joint hypothesis across the \(\mathbb{S}\), \(\mathbb{U}\), and \(\mathbb{T}\) domains, the second term \(\min\{\mathbb{E}_{\overline{\mathcal{D}}_T}[|F_{\overline{T}}-F_T|], \mathbb{E}_{\mathcal{D}_T}[|F_T-F_{\overline{T}}|]\}\) and the last term \(\pi_U \min \{\mathbb{E}_{\mathcal{D}_S}[|F_S-F_U|], \mathbb{E}_{\mathcal{D}_U}[|F_U-F_S|]\}\) in Eq. \ref{Eq:targetbound_triple} are assumed to be small under the covariate shift assumption \cite{david2010impossibility,ben2010theory,albuquerque2019generalizing,sicilia2021domain}.

+Previous research has demonstrated that minimizing the \(\mathcal{H}\)-divergence can be approximated by maximizing the classification error of the domain discriminator through adversarial training \cite{ganin2016domain,ben2006analysis}.
+Given the distribution differences among the three domains, the domain discriminator loss is redefined in this study as

 where $l\left(x_i\right)$ is a one-hot domain label of the input sample data $x_i$, and $F_{NS}(x_i)$ is the corresponding extracted non-structural features.
 The domain adversarial training aligns the feature representation distribution across the three domains, making the non-structural features more robust to domain changes and more effective for downstream tasks.